JakeG2004/CS121/Assignments/Trees/log.md

 11:30 AM - Started working on the actual project code 1:06 PM - I got most of it working, but the actors don't seem to want to work very well.
 It's really odd.
 I also should decouple a lot of my functions from the data structure
 1:13 PM - It doesn't work well because there is whitespace around a lot of the names.
 I need to make something that removes whitespace from the end of a string

+10:00 PM - Started working on whitespace removal and duplicate removal 10:30 PM - Done!
+I think the assignment is finished.

+## April 15, 2024
+9:00 AM - Added function overloads to the implementation file so that the showDB.cpp code is prettier.